ctmm-initiative/ctmmweb/help/1_import_options.md

 ### Record Actions
 - Every meaningful actions by user can be recorded and compiled into a html work report in `Work Report` page.
 All plots and most tables are also saved.
 The option can be turned off to improve performance.

+### Load Session
+- Using `Save Session` button in `Work Report` page, input data and cached calculation results can be saved.
+- Uploading the session data zip with `Load Session` will restore them.
+Exactly same calculation can be executed instantly because of cache.
+The work report of that session is also opened for reference if app is running in local mode.